-If you ever want to WOW your brunch guests or “mic drop” a Sunday morning breakfast, this classic dairy-free french toast is sure to do the trick!
+If you're looking for a brunch-worthy breakfast that feels classic and indulgent, this dairy-free french toast delivers.
 This recipe was tested multiple times to guarantee all the deliciousness that french toast is expected to deliver: cinnamon-y sweetness, a creamy coconut milk-egg dip for a final souffle-like texture, and of course, crispy edges!

 Stack this coconut milk french toast up to any other french toast recipe, and I bet you you will be wondering how it is so much better.
 It's too easy not to try, so let me treat you to the dairy-free french toast experience you deserve!